cesaraustralia/GeneticRiskIndex/README.md

 You can check the batch tasks in the console: https://ap-southeast-2.console.aws.amazon.com/batch/v2/home

-Make sure to check the s3 bucket in the web interface to be sure the data is available.
+Make sure also to check the s3 bucket in the web interface to be sure the data is available before you destroy any infrastructure.

 ## Destroy infastructure

-To finally destroy all infrastructure, besides the preexisting s3 bucket, run:
+To finally destroy all infrastructure, besides the pre-existing s3 bucket, run:

 ```
 terraform destroy